Give the Gift of FeederWatch.. Purchase a gift certificate for your recipient in the U.S. or a Birds Canada membership in Canada.

 Lab scientists analyze the data submitted by FeederWatch participants.

 See birds well outside their winter range submitted to Project FeederWatch.

 Start here for data entry and personal data review and exploration

 Keep live track of your counts using the FeederWatch mobile app

 © Pam Koch

 Project FeederWatch is supported almost entirely by its participants.
-The annual participation fee for U.S. residents ($12 for Cornell Lab members).
-Canadians can participate by joining Bird Studies Canada for CAN$35.
-The participation fee covers materials, staff support, web design, data analysis, and a year-end report (Winter Bird Highlights).
+The annual participation fee is $18 for U.S. residents.
+Canadians can participate by donating any amount to Birds Canada.
+These contributions cover materials, staff support, web design, data analysis, and the year-end report (Winter Bird Highlights).
 Without the support of our participants, this project wouldn’t be possible.

 Project FeederWatch is operated by the Cornell Lab of Ornithology and Birds Canada.
 Since 2016, Project FeederWatch has been sponsored by Wild Birds Unlimited.
 We thank them for their support!

 When thousands of FeederWatchers in communities across North America count birds and send their tallies to the FeederWatch database, the result is a treasure trove of numbers, which FeederWatch scientists analyze to draw a picture of winter bird abundance and distribution.

 FeederWatch data show which bird species visit feeders at thousands of locations across the continent every winter.
 The data also indicate how many individuals of each species are seen.
 This information can be used to measure changes in the winter ranges and abundances of bird species over time.